-I happened to stumble into our local dollar store this week and was amazed at the Hallowe’en decorations!
-After being in England for two years (where Hallowe’en is occasionally acknowledged but not really a thing), I’d almost forgotten the glory.
-After wandering through the aisles, I remembered a snack Mom used to make back in the day – Popcorn Witch Hands – that I just had to make!
+A few years ago, I happened to stumble into our local dollar store and was amazed at the Halloween decorations!
+After living in England, where Halloween – my favourite holiday tied with Christmas – is somewhat acknowledged but just not done the same way, I’d almost forgotten the glory.
+While wandering the aisles, I remembered a snack Mom used to make back in the day – Popcorn Witch Hands – that I just had to have!

 These witch hands made great treats for having around the house, but we also used them as fun trick-or-treat options.
 They were also popular with both her students and my classmates.

 So naturally, we were making these Popcorn Witch Hands quite frequently and usually in big batches.
 Thank goodness they are quick, easy, and ridiculously inexpensive.

 In fact, I bought everything I used for these Popcorn Witch Hands from the dollar store.
 That’s right, I found everything I needed there; no other stops were necessary!

 Depending on how many you’re making, these Popcorn Witch Hands could be made for as little as $5.

 If you’re looking for a super easy, fast as lightning, and unbelievably inexpensive Hallowe’en treat, look no further.

 As I said before, everything I needed for this wonderful Halloween treat was found at my local dollar store.
 Those items were:

 - Clear plastic gloves (latex-free, no powder on the inside – that’s where the food is going!)

 - Candy corn